EdDuarte/website/content/posts/about.md

-Software Engineering and a Bachelor's in Information Technology; worked with [bioinformatics](http://bioinformatics.ua.pt/) and [marine life](http://www.oceano21.org/info.asp?id=46&idpai=3&LN=EN) research groups; and [published papers](/papers/) in various fields, including Data Analysis, Information Visualization and Information Security.
+Software Engineering and a Bachelor's in Information Technology; worked with [bioinformatics](http://bioinformatics.ua.pt/) and [marine life](http://www.oceano21.org/info.asp?id=46&idpai=3&LN=EN) research groups; and [published papers](/publications/) in various fields, including Data Analysis, Information Visualization and Information Security.

 ## Ethos

-Throughout the few years of academic and professional career I have had, I was lucky to have the opportunity of working in ambitious projects with fantastic colleagues and leading teams of talented developers and designers, assimilating experience from various domains ranging all aspects of the product development life cycle.
+Throughout the few years of academic and professional career I have had, I was lucky to have the opportunity to work in ambitious projects with fantastic people, assimilating experience from various domains ranging all aspects of the product development life cycle.

 I firmly believe that having a wide breadth of understanding is vital to gain perspective when approaching specific challenges and to grow as an engineer.